-With your fancy new website, users can produce reports, comparisons, and rankings based on their preferred set of metrics and weighting scheme.
+With your fancy new website, users can produce reports, comparisons, and rankings based on their preferred metrics and weighting scheme.
 Maybe you want to see which departments would be a good fit based on your interest in metaphysics.
 So you search for the departments with the most metaphysicians — metaphysicists?
 To get a closer look at each department, you generate pie charts representing each department’s distribution of specializations:

 And maybe you have certain criteria in mind for choosing a graduate program.
 So you narrow your search to a few departments that have attracted your attention.
 Then you select a few metrics by which to compare these departments.

 And maybe that last report did a poor job of capturing the big picture, so you turn the last comparison into a ranking.
 By default, each variable is treated equally.
-But you care about some variables more than others, so you begin adjusting the weigh of some variables.
+But you care about some variables more than others, so you begin adjusting the weights of some variables.
 You get the idea.

 3.1 Bigger Picture

 Now imagine how other academics could use this tool.
 Department chairs could look at longitudinal reports of their department.
 And they could compare their department to departments that they admire.
 Hiring committees could produce reports of their department to improve the representation of certain research and researchers.
 You might be thinking of other ways to use the tool.
 The point is that this one tool can serve many purposes — certainly more purposes than the existing rankings.